 - Half the children getting English language support in New Zealand schools are Kiwi-born 24 November 2015

 - Company works to bridge the language skills gap 24 November 2015

 - Note: The views expressed by TESOL bloggers do not necessarily represent the views of TESOL International Association.

 Name: Rosa Aronson

 Bio: Rosa Aronson is Executive Director of the TESOL International Association (TESOL), a professional membership association of 13,000 serving teachers of English to speakers of other languages both in the internationally.
-Aronson holds a PhD in Social Foundations of Education from the University of Virginia, a Master’s degree in Education from the University of Virginia and a Master’s degree in English Linguistics from the University of Aix-en-Provence, France.
+Aronson holds a doctorate in Social Foundations of Education from the University of Virginia, a master’s degree in Education from the University of Virginia and a master’s degree in English Linguistics from the University of Aix-en-Provence, France.
 During her early career, she taught English as a foreign language in French schools.
 Her book, "At Risk Students Defy the Odds," published by Scarecrow Press in 2001, chronicles the resiliency journey of former students who beat the odds against them.
 When not working, Aronson likes to scuba dive, practice yoga, read and travel.
 She is bilingual (French) and has knowledge of Italian and German.

 Rosa Aronson's Posts